castello96/Sounds-Good-AV/README.md

 ### Self-Service Equipment Rental

 For those who prefer a more hands-on approach, our self-service option allows you to pick up and return the equipment yourself.
-We’ll handle the packaging, and you can collect your rental from our centrally located pick-up location.
+We’ll handle the packaging, and you can collect your rental from our centrally located pick-up spot.
 This option is perfect for those who are confident in setting up their own equipment but need high-quality gear for their event.

 ### Managed Service